love-and-programmer/calculator/README.md

 # caculator

-> This is a calculator project for the game -- Love and Producer
+> This is a calculator project for the game -- Love and Producer (Traditional Chinese Server)
 > Inspired by Evol Calculator https://github.com/evolcalculator/evolcalculator.github.io

 - Logs